khilang/khi/design.md

    3. is resistant to errors.
    4. has style recommendations.
    5. has comments.
+   6. is not verbose.
+   7. has a balanced level of syntax noise.
 3. *Simple*: The format
    1. is not complex or complicated.
    2. is easy to parse.
-4. *Concise*: The format
-   1. is not verbose.
-   2. has low syntax noise.

 ## Candidates